Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Bank Robbery.md

 A "We're saving her!"<br>
 MA "I must agree with Aiyana.
 I won't let her go quietly into the sweet night."<br>
 W "Ugh, fuck me sideways.
 Fine, we'll try to save her.
 But we're gonna do it at night, with the explosives."<br>
 W "No bullheaded frontal charges.
-Is that clear, Aiyana?"<br>
+Got it, Aiyana?"<br>
 A "Fine, as long as we help her."<br>
 W "Where do we get the explosives from, Morrison?"<br>
 MO "...We'll have to travel west, to Copper Branch."<br>
 MO "It's a mining town in the hills.
-They mine all kinds of minerals there, coal, silver, gold."<br>
+They mine all kinds of minerals there, coal, lead, brass."<br>
 MO "I've heard a rumor that they've found gold there recently."<br>
 W "Gold?"<br>
 MO "There's a goldrush happening in the area.
 Many opportunistic prospectors are trying their luck at hitting it big."<br>
 W "A goldrush?
 We could make some money on the way..."<br>
 MO "West Field Mines are located near Copper branch.
 They sell the special explosives that we need."<br>
 W "Alright.
 We'll stock up on provisions, and head west.
-It'll be a long journey, so prepare properly.
 Let's take stock at the Copper Branch saloon."